-Standard С omplianc e Compliance Notes Standard omplianc e adjacent to commercial space and the design exceeds the requirement for both.
-The upper floor facades provide 30% glazing and meet the requirement.
-At the southeast façade along Park Place, the ground floor is entirely commercial use, and 66% glazing is provided, exceeding the requirement.
-The upper floor facades along Park Place provide 30% glazing and meet the requirement.
-Along Town Center Loop West, the ground floor façade is a combination of commercial space, and parking or building service screening.
+Standard С ompliand e Compliance Notes Along Town Center Loop West, the ground floor façade is a combination of commercial space, and parking or building service screening.
 At the portion adjacent to commercial space, 60% glazing is provided and meets the requirement.
 At the portion adjacent to building service and parking, 60% of the wall area is proposed as a metal screening to buffer the parking and provide visual interest to pedestrians.
 Upper floors of this façade provide 30% glazing and meet the requirement.
-Required windows are clear Met Not Met N/A All windows and doors counted glass, except for bathrooms. towards the standard are noted as clear glass.
-Street-facing facades with Met Not Met N/A The ground floor window requirement for the portion of the southwest façade vehicle parking have façade openings.
-If façade openings are not glass, architectural elements are no more than 30% sight obscuring. which is adjacent to vehicle parking is met with a metal screen in lieu of windows.
+Required windows are clear Met Not Met N/A All windows and doors counted glass, except for bathrooms. $\boxtimes$ towards the standard are noted as clear glass.
+Street-facing facades with Met Not Met N/A The ground floor window requirement vehicle parking have façade openings.
+If façade openings are not glass, architectural elements are no more than 30% sight obscuring. $\square$ for the portion of the southwest façade which is adjacent to vehicle parking is met with a metal screen in lieu of windows.
 A Condition of Approval will ensure the metal screen is no more than 30% site obscuring.
 2.b.
-Building Facades I Met Not Met N/A
+Building Facades Provide one of the following on Met Not Met N/A The upper floors of all building public street facing façades every 50 feet: - Variation in building materials - Building off-set of at least one foot - Wall area separated from other wall areas by a projection - Other design features that reflect the building's structural system facades are differentiated in material and set back from the ground-level façade in varying distances of 1.25 feet, 6 feet, and 7 feet.
+The upper facades are articulated with a rhythm of 4-foot wide fiber cement piers and varied- width windows which vary to represent the unit and room types inside.
+An accent panel and material change is provided at the side of windows to provide additional visual interest and meet the criterion.